floooh/kc85.zig/IMPLEMENTATION.md

 ### Class-style APIs or function-style APIs?

-TBH I would have preferred C-style function APIs, which functions living outside the structs they work on.
+TBH I would have preferred C-style function APIs, with functions living outside the structs they work on.
 Moving functions into structs allows method-call-syntax, which sometimes has advantages (mainly being able to chain method calls, instead of nesting them), but it also comes with a